International Studies & Programs

 Presented in partnership with the US-China Business CouncilNational Committee on U.S. China Relationsthe MSU International Business Center/CIBER at Broad College, and the Office of China Programs

-us china business council logo_2020.png National_Committee_on_United_States–China_Relations_logo_2016.jpg IBC_word_helm (1).png Office of China Programs International Studies & Programs MICHIGAN STATE UNIVERSITY.png
+us china business council logo National Committee on United States–China Relations logo MSU International business center logo MSU Office of China Programs International Studies & Programs logo

 Featured Partners: US-China Business CouncilNational Committee on US China Relations, and the International Business Center/MSU-CIBER at Broad College